 We love stopping in Cove Fort just before the 1-70 meets the 1-15 near Fillmore.
 This amazing fort is a great place to explore and the tours teach so much about life during the pioneer times.
 FREE.

 Fort Bluff is a bit of a drive from the Wasatch Front, but it is a great pioneer spot.
-This FREE
+There are lots of hands-on activities for kids, and our boys really enjoyed playing here.
+This FREE adventure is worth the drive when you head to Southeastern Utah.

 Fort Deseret is one of the few forts left standing that the pioneers built.
 By standing, we mean that most of the walls are still there.
 It is located outside of Delta, and is a neat place to look at the forts that the pioneers built when they first settled.
 FREE.